 In prior cases, each of the cities that reached a settlement agreement is smaller in population than a single Council district in Los Angeles.
 Consequently, the Judge has indicated a willingness to treat each Council district like its own city and potentially allow settlement agreements on a district specific basis.
 While the City’s overall homeless population is 41,000 people, the Third District’s homeless population is 704 people.
 Finding shelter for at least 60% (hopefully 100%) of his district’s population is an achievable goal and Councilmember Blumenfield wants to be ready to hit that goal as fast as possible once a settlement agreement has been reached.
 He has stated, “It is the right thing to do legally and morally, and doing so would enable our local sidewalks and streets to no longer be a place of desperation and squalor, but the pedestrian and transit corridors they were meant to be.”

 To reach this goal will require building interim housing in many communities, and Blumenfield is determined not to make any one neighborhood carry the burden alone.
-The proposed “cabin communities” in Reseda, Tarzana and possibly Canoga Park are part of this interim housing plan.
-Other elements of the interim housing plan include an 80 unit Bridge Housing facility in Canoga Park opening in January, the transformation of two local Project Roomkey hotels into Project Homekey hotels (125 rooms), and the possible expansion of Safe Parking to Woodland Hills and other communities.
+The “cabin communities” in Reseda, Tarzana and possibly Canoga Park are part of this interim housing plan.
+Other elements of the interim housing plan include an 80 unit Bridge Housing facility in Canoga Park, the transformation of two local Project Roomkey hotels into Project Homekey hotels (125 rooms), and the possible expansion of Safe Parking to Woodland Hills and other communities.

 ‘Cabin communities’ offer immediate, temporary housing opportunities at a fraction of the cost of Permanent Supportive Housing (PSH).
 They are generally built on parking lots or empty spaces and consist of multiple tiny homes.
 These communities include:

 Draft blueprint of cabin community behind the West Valley Municipal Building